Many families struggle with the internal debate on whether they want more children.

 After the US went off the gold standard in 1971, inflation rose unprecedentedly, making the gap between compensation and productivity bigger with each passing year, genuinely abhorrent.

-Essentially, they made it harder for everyday working people to make a decent and livable wage to take care of themselves.
+Essentially, they made it harder for everyday working people to make a decent and livable wage to take care of themselves while productivity remained at a steady growth rate.

 As you can see, there was a significant shift the second this bill was enacted.

-The inflation gap is only getting more expansive, especially after the additional economic dumpster fire the lockdowns caused.
+The inflation gap is only getting more expansive, especially after the additional economic and systemic dumpster fire the lockdowns caused.

-The ability to work a primary job and afford a family and balanced living is getting more challenging each year.
+The ability to work a primary job, afford a family, and live a balanced life is becoming more challenging each year.

 While production increased tenfold, our earnings plateaued.

-How on Earth are people supposed to have multiple children and NOT struggle financially in the US?
+How on Earth are people supposed to have a child or multiple children and NOT struggle financially in the US?

-I refuse to need to work 3+ jobs to get by supporting numerous children our government made harder to take care of.
+I refuse to need to work 3+ jobs to get by supporting numerous children our government made harder to take care of….
+I told you they weren’t family-friendly.

 My husband and I can manage one; with inflation continuing to rise, there is no way we are having another.